scheinerman/DrawingObjects.jl/docs/src/index.md

 * `Rectangle(x, y, xx, yy)` creates a rectangle with opposite corners `(x,y)` and `(xx,yy)`.

 The interior of a `Polygon` is blank.
 To create a filled-in polygon, use `FilledPolygon` (as well as `FilledRectangle`).

+A polygon with `n` sides is defined using `n` points.
+The last point in the list is joined to the first to create a closed figure.
+We also provide this function:
+* `PolygonalPath(pts)` to create a polygonal path in which the last point is not joined to the first.

 ## Circular Shapes